-Goodnight Mother; Crosstown (Dick Jurgens, Okeh 5730) Patriotic assurances that our boys won't go over there, coupled with a more sprightly tune.
-Glenn Miller on Bluebird handles the dancers.

-"What's Your Story."
+Goodnight Mother; Crosstown (Dick Jurgens, Okeh 5730) Patriotic assur-ances that our boys won't go over there, coupled with a more sprightly tune.
+Glenn Miller on Bluebird handles the same tune and adds a blues blare called "What's Your Story."

 Looking For Yesterday; I Wouldn't Take a Million (Victor, Tommy Dorsey, 26738).
-Polished perfection for any
+Polished perfection for any dancers.

-Nearness of You; Blueberry (Connie Boswell, Decca 3366). neatest warbling of the month.
-Hill The ment there.
+Nearness of You; Blueberry Hill (Connie Boswell, Decca 3366).
+The neatest warbling of the month.